dhan5ism/twitter-system-design/README.md

 # Timeline Display
 ## The first solution
-User's timeline : Select all tweets from tweet table where userid is the current userid.
+User's timeline : Select all tweets from tweet table where userid is the queried userid.
 Include the retweets.

-Home Timeline : Select all tweets from tweet table where userid belongs to the list of users followed by the current user.
+Home Timeline : Select all tweets from tweet table where userid belongs to the list of users followed by the queried user.

 Easy enough to say and super easy to do.
 Well yes, if you have users count falling under 1000s.
 But look at users sample activity as per current usage on twitter: